Gamer Koala

 Multiplayer: No

 The Legend of Zelda: A Link Between Worlds is a spiritual successor to the beloved A Link to the Past on the Super Nintendo Entertainment System.
 Players embark on a parallel adventure as Link, journeying through the kingdom of Hyrule and the mysterious world of Lorule.
-The game’s objective is to rescue Princess Zelda, defeat the villainous Yuga, and restore balance to the realms.
+As usual, Link must rescue Princess Zelda, defeat a big-bad (this time, the villainous Yuga), and restore balance to the realms.

 Players loved A Link Between Worlds’ innovative gameplay mechanic that allowed Link to merge into walls and navigate between dimensions.
 Its nostalgic yet fresh take on the classic Zelda formula, captivating dungeons, and memorable music made it a must-play title for fans of the series.